Homic1cid33/2Take1Script-Revive/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature for this script
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Name of the feature**
-A clear and concise description of what you want to happen.
+What name do you want the feature to have?

-**Describe alternatives you've considered**
+**Description of the feature**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of the reqested feature.

-**Additional context**
+**Additional info**
-Add any other context or screenshots about the feature request here.
+Add any other info or screenshots about the feature request here.